oracc/oracc-rest/README.md

 ### Create a workspace folder and set access permissions

-On the Ubuntu server, our project code should be located in `/home/rits`.
+Our project code should be located in `/home/rits`.
 Go ahead and make this folder if it doesn't already exist.

 You may also need to set the appropriate access permissions.
-These should already be set up on the production server, but on a development environment you can simply run the following command: `sudo chmod a+rwx /home/rits`.
+On your development environment you can simply run the following command: `sudo chmod a+rwx /home/rits`.
+But on production you should ask a senior member (e.g. Steve Tinney) to do this for you.

 ### Clone the repo

 Clone the repo into the `/home/rits` folder you just made.
 You should end up with the Flask code inside the `/home/rits/oracc-rest` directory.

-On a development machine, you may need to clone the repo over `https` instead of `ssh`.
+For a development environment, you may need to clone the repo over `https` instead of `ssh`.
+For production, `ssh` should be fine as long as your ssh keys have been properly configured.

 The production deployment should run from the `main` branch of this repo.